 The house is initially reminiscent of a chateau, but many of its features are shared by great residences of the era in Britain and Ireland.
 Mysteriously, the Manor is laid out as a Calendar House.
 365 stained windows and 52 chimneys mark the annual tally of days and weeks.
 Sleuthing visitors may be able to spot references to the 7 days of the week and 12 months of the year.
 Although there are other examples of such buildings, they are rare, and no one is certain why the Earl determined on this symbolism.
 This allusive quality is heightened by discreet gargoyles and French or Latin mottoes graven on secluded walls.

 Flanked by mature coppices, and the river bank, Hardwick’s formal garden runs from the southern aspect of the Manor towards the lush parkland beyond.
-Lording over Hardwick’s botanic ensemble looms the notable Cedar of Lebanon.
+Lording over Hardwick’s botanic ensemble looms the notable Cedar of Lebanon, the oldest of its kind in the British Isles.
 This hoary old Samson had already seen out 200 years when Hardwick set to work beneath its branches.
 Nothing, not even the Manor itself, can claim primacy over it.

 Only in the early 1860s did the vision of an agonised man three decades previously became realised.
 To this day Adare Manor speaks volubly for the talent and inventiveness of the people who laboured over it.
 Some of their story will always be locked in its stones, but what can be seen today bears eloquent testimony to their skill and vision.

 Until 1982 the Dunraven’s kept their family seat here.
-Five years later the Kane family of Florida took matters in hand, purchasing the 840 acre estate in its entirety.
+The Manor House and 840 acre estate was purchased in its entirety five years leter.
 In the Dunraven tradition, no effort was spared in a restoration that sought to preserve the grand ethos of the house’s earlier epoch.
 And rightly so, because it is never forgotten here that the Manor is not only a hotel but a great and intriguing house.